The article”Dangers of the Keto Diet Debunked” was originally published at HVMN.

 However, this is not backed by any solid studies.
 The body’s sensitivity to T3 has been hypothesized to increase as a result of the ketogenic diet, in a similar way increased sensitivity to other hormones occurs during the diet.
 As the body becomes more responsive to T3, it may function just as well or even better than before with lower T3.

 Studies point to the beneficial effects of lowered T3 to assist in sparing lean muscle.
-Lowered T3 is even hypothesized to be an adaptive mechanism increasing longevity.
+Lowered T3 is even hypothesized to be an adaptive mechanism for increasing longevity.

 Regarding metabolism: one study found when men on either the ketogenic diet or the low-fat diet were compared, their resting metabolic rates were not different despite lowered T3 on the ketogenic diet.
 Of the several studies done on the ketogenic diet, none have reported significant cases of hypothyroidism–essentially, the thyroid can function fine while following a ketogenic diet